aliyun/credentials-nodejs/README.md

 #### 3. Instance RAM Role
 If the environment variable `ALIBABA_CLOUD_ECS_METADATA` is defined and not empty, the program will take the value of the environment variable as the role name and request `http://100.100.100.200/latest/meta-data/ram/security-credentials/` to get the temporary Security credential.

+#### 4. Credentials URI
+If the environment variable `ALIBABA_CLOUD_CREDENTIALS_URI` is defined and not empty, the program will take the value of the environment variable as the credentials uri.

 ## Test & Coverage